NuGet/docs.microsoft.com-nuget/docs/Guides/Create-UWP-Packages.md

 ---
 # required metadata

-title: Create UWP Packages | Microsoft Docs
+title: Create NuGet Packages for the Universal Windows Platform | Microsoft Docs
 author: kraigb
 ms.author: kraigb
 manager: ghogen
-ms.date: 1/5/2017
+ms.date: 1/9/2017
 ms.topic: article
 ms.prod: nuget
 #ms.service:
 ms.technology: nuget
 ms.assetid: d98524b1-a674-4803-8ac5-3c6bce867f86

 # optional metadata

 #description:
 #keywords:
 #ROBOTS:
 #audience:
 #ms.devlang:
 ms.reviewer:
 - karann
 - harikm
 #ms.suite:
 #ms.tgt_pltfrm:
 #ms.custom:

 ---

 # Create UWP Packages

 The [Universal Windows Platform (UWP)](https://developer.microsoft.com/en-us/windows) provides a common app platform for every device that runs Windows 10.
 Within this model, UWP apps can call both the WinRT APIs that are common to all devices, and also APIs (including Win32 and .NET) that are specific to the device family on which the app is running.

 In this walkthrough you'll create a NuGet package with a native UWP component (including a XAML control) that can be used in both Managed and Native projects.

 1. [Pre-requisites](#pre-requisites)
 1. [Create a UWP Windows Runtime Component](#create-a-uwp-windows-runtime-component)